General Liability Insurance

 • Paying the fees associated with your business licenses

-Take a look at our more in-depth look on how to get a business license.
+Take a look at our more in-depth article on how to get a business license.

-As a sole proprietor or independent contractor, then most often yes.
-Because you're the only person in your company, there isn't a legal requirement to have a license to obtain a liability insurance certificate.
+If you are a sole proprietor or independent contractor, most often you can purchase general liability insurance without a business license.
+Because you are the only person in your company, there is no legal requirement to have a license to obtain a liability insurance certificate.

-Businesses like freelance photographers usually don't need a license to operate their business, but are still able to purchase general liability insurance coverage.
-Photographers probably should because equipment strewn about at an event (lights, cords, cases, etc.) may be a tripping hazard and they could be liable for an injury those caused.
+For example, freelance photographers usually don't need a business license to operate, but are always able to purchase general liability insurance.
+Photographers probably should because equipment (lights, cords, cases, etc.) at an event can be a tripping hazard, leaving them liable for any resulting injuries.
 Some clients might even require liability insurance.

 Additionally, businesses like cannabis dispensaries may need to carry a general liability insurance policy to get licensed.
 You'll need to research the insurance requirements in your state to find out how much general liability coverage your business will need.

-Likewise, even some self-employed businesses, like general contractors, may need a general liability policy to get licensed, depending on the state they work in.
+Likewise, even some self-employed individuals like general contractors may need a general liability policy to get licensed, depending on the state they work in.

 How much does general liability insurance cost?